virtual-cast/Zenject/README.md

 - Unity currently doesn't have a built-in way to save and restore multi-scene setups.
 We use a simple editor script for this that you can find <a href="https://gist.github.com/svermeulen/8927b29b2bfab4e84c950b6788b0c677">here</a> if interested.

-- Finally, if you want to save yourself some time you could add a <a id="#default-scene-parents">default scene</a> for the contract name that you are using above
+- Finally, if you want to save yourself some time you could add a [default scene](#default-scene-parents) for the contract name that you are using above

 ## Sub-Containers And Facades